remind101/dockerstats/README.md

-# Stat
+# Dockerstats

-Stat is a simple docker container for collecting metrics from the [Docker Stats](https://docs.docker.com/reference/api/docker_remote_api_v1.17/#get-container-stats-based-on-resource-usage) API and sending them elsewhere.
+Dockerstats is a simple docker container for collecting metrics from the [Docker Stats](https://docs.docker.com/reference/api/docker_remote_api_v1.17/#get-container-stats-based-on-resource-usage) API and sending them elsewhere.
 It supports adapters called `Drains` for configuring where you want metrics to be sent.

 Currently, the following drains are provided: